Simon Reynolds: Rip It Up and Start Again (2005) and Retromania (2011)

 In 2005, Reynolds released Rip It Up and Start Again: Postpunk 1978–1984, a history of the post-punk era.
 In 2007, Reynolds published Bring the Noise: 20 Years of Writing about Hip Rock and Hip Hop in the UK, a collection of his writing themed around the relationship between white bohemian rock and black street music.
 In 2008, an updated edition of Energy Flash was published, with new chapters on the decade of dance music following the appearance of the first edition.
 In 2009, a companion volume to Rip It Up and Start Again was published, Totally Wired: Postpunk Interviews and Overviews, containing interview transcripts and new essays.

 In 2011, Reynolds published Retromania: Pop Culture's Addiction to Its Own Past, a critical investigation into what he perceives as the current situation of chronic retrogression in pop music, with a focus on the effects of the internet and digital culture on music consumption and musical creativity.

 Shock and Awe (2016) to present

 Reynolds's eighth book, a history of the glam rock era, Shock and Awe: Glam Rock and Its Legacy, was published in October 2016.

+In June 2026 White Rabbit Books released the publication of Still In A Dream: Shoegaze, Slackers And The Reinvention Of Rock, 1984–1994, a new book covering "the rise of shoegaze, slacker rock, grunge and dream pop", according to The Quietus.

 In addition to writing books, Reynolds has continued freelancing for magazines, giving lectures, writing liner notes, and appearing in music documentaries.
 He resides in Los Angeles.